Schedule Policy/Career Is Now in Effect (March 2026)

 Today, federal whistleblowers file with the independent Office of Special Counsel.
 Under Schedule P/C, those complaints go to your employing agency's general counsel, typically a political appointee.
 The same organization that might be retaliating against you is now the one investigating your complaint.

 AFGE, the Partnership for Public Service, and the National Law Review have all flagged this as a serious conflict of interest.
 The protection exists on paper.
-Whether it means anything in practice is a different question.
+Whether it functions in practice is a different question.

 While Schedule Policy/Career gets the headlines, OPM is simultaneously pushing three proposals to move employee appeals away from the independent Merit Systems Protection Board: